Case against pet show owner accused of animal cruelty still ongoing

-The local pet shop owner whose criminal case lies at the heart of Saturday's animal rescue stories is still fighting his charges in court.
+The local pet shop owner whose criminal case lies at the heart of today's animal rescue stories is still fighting his charges in court.

 Timothy Charles Lorraine, 61, of Whitley City, is next scheduled to appear in Pulaski District Court for a pretrial conference on January 19.